Title of statistical activity: Use of pesticides

 13.1.
 Overall accuracy Assessment of accuracy, linked to a certain data set or domain, which is summarising the various components.

-The type of survey and the data collection methods ensure sufficient coverage and timeliness.
+The accuracy of source data may at times be low because it is checked by comparing data sources.
+The type of survey and the data collection methods ensure sufficient coverage.

 13.2.
 Sampling error That part of the difference between a population value and an estimate thereof, derived from a random sample, which is due to the fact that only a subset of the population is enumerated.